 I told three year old me were sure as hell going to play a game of fucking cards.
 Let the other children run wild.
 “They will do their war,” I told him.
 “I want to play cards, how about you?”
 I told the others to come see me only if there was blood, and I played a game of cards with this tiny child, who was smiling for the first time in my class, as his peers destroyed one another all around us.
 In the eye of a storm of projectile couch cushions, tantrums, tattle-tales– In short, battle scrimmage, — there were the two of us calmly talking about which animals were on the back of which pieces of paper.
 He got seven out of ten English words.
 All I had ever heard him say was NON!

 So is this the price I pay to save myself?
-Save the wolf, sacrifice the sheep ?
-My forced symbolism was n/a, circles don’t come full, etc. It was a lost cause from the beginning.
+The version of myself that I see in these “black sheep” students sometimes doesn’t want to be saved.
+I wouldn’t have, at that age.
+I would have stuck out my tongue at any adult with a formidable plan to get me to participate.
+Circles don’t come full, it turns out.
 The choice was always adapt or be medicated, and I thought I could wrest another option into the game of war.
 But war is war, sacrifices happen whether or not I show up at 8am.

 This is the primary reason I have decided that “works well with children” is coming off my resume.
 I don’t work well with children.
 At best, I am made into the image of my tormentors.
 At best, the world falls apart.
 Every day I came back from these jobs, I threw myself into a coma of merlot and Netflix.
 I dreaded the next day of work and found every excuse not to go in.